davidfrantz/force/docs/source/history/vdev.rst

     The domain tag of the bandwise FORCE metadata domain was updated to be interoperable with a 4D data model (see force-stack below).

+  * in force-higher-level, TSA sub-module, trend and CAT analyses:

+    Added a new band to for computing relative change, i.e. gain/loss relative to initial value: (slope*timesteps)/offset.
+    This makes most sense when the index has a physical meaning like fractional cover.
+    This does not make sense at all when offset is negative!
+Take care.

 * **FORCE AUX**

   * in force-mosaic: